clux/logule/README.md

 Step 3 enables modules to bundle their own default config which can be overriden by apps by utilizing step 2.

-The found config file is merged carefully with the default [bundled config](https://github.com/clux/logule/blob/master/.logule).
+The found config file is merged carefully with the default config.
 In particular, one cannot remove the default log levels (lest we break dependency injection).

+### Date Formatting
+How or if to prepend the date has been the most controversial choice previously made for you in early versions of logule.
+Those days are now gone, however, and multiple different date formatting types exist.

+- 'plain'     -> prepends HH:MM:SS + delimiter via `toLocaleTimeString`
+- 'precision' -> prepends HH:MM:SS:MSS + delimiter via above + padded `getMilliseconds`
+- 'method'    -> prepends the result of any custom method on `Date.prototype`
+- 'none'      -> Nothing prepended.
+Log output starts at type, e.g. the `INFO` part.
+- 'custom'    -> Allows four extra settings.

+If 'custom' set, you can also prepend the date to either 'plain' or 'precision', i.e. prepend YYYY-MM-DD, possibly reversing it if you're american, and possibly changing the delimiter.

+### Changing Colors
+The following options affect output colors:

+- 'prefixCol' - namespace
+- 'dateCol' - time and date
+- 'lineCol' - location in .line()

+Additionally 'levels' define the color of the delimiter in each log method.

-#### Global Filtration
+### Global Filtration
 Set the `suppress` flag to globally turn all listed log methods into chaining no-ops.
 Alternatively ist the exceptions under `allow` instead and set `useAllow` to `true`.
 For branch based suppression see allow and suppress.
 TODO: links

-#### Stream JSON
+### Stream JSON
 If `logFile` is filled in, this file will be appended to with JSON log messages (one message per line).
 Thus, you can read the file and split by newline, or watch the file and emit/filter based on each JSON line you receive.

 The individual JSON messages use the current format: